BONZZ'S GUIDE TO TRADE SKILLS

 This is you skill at baking and cooking.
 Your ability to mix ingredients together and successfully create something new -- primarily a food item.

-As your skill increases and you try the various recipes and so forth -- you will soon discover that food is not always just food.
+As your skill increases and you try the various recipes you will soon discover that food is not always just food.

 You will find that certain food items last longer than others (you don't need to eat so often) and some items have a side affect (stat increases).
-Some can even affect your stats just by having them on hand (so long as they are the first edible item in your first bag and you don't consume them all).
+Some can even affect your stats just by having them on hand (so long as they are the first edible item your bags and you don't consume them all).

 This is a reasonably easy and cheap skill to master.

-NOTE: "Tool" items will be returned and not used up in the combine.
+NOTE: "Tool" (such as a Spoon) items will be returned and not used up in the combine.

 TOP